onyx-platform/learn-onyx/README.md

 0. Read the How to Start documentation, listed below, to run the environment sanity check.
 1. Open the test file in `test/` for the challenge.
 Read the comments.
 2. Examine the input and expected output.
 3. Run the test, watch it fail.
+If you aren't using something like Cider or nrepl, you can run `lein repl`, and invoke the appropriate test var.
+Run `(reset)` to hot reload your code.
 4. Open the corresponding challenge source file in `src/` for the test.
 5. Locate the `<<< BEGIN FILL ME IN >>>` and `<<< END FILL ME IN >>>`.
 6. Fix the source file with the appropriate changes.